-KEIGHLEY Cougars are this afternoon delighted to announce that our longest serving player, Josh Lynam, has agreed a new deal with the club.
+KEIGHLEY Cougars are today delighted to announce that Josh Lynam has signed a new contract with the club.

 A popular figure with both teammates and fans alike, ‘Lyny’ is affectionally known as ‘one of our own’ with his unwavering loyalty to the club much recognised by all involved with the club.

 This also means that Josh will now be entering into his 13th season as a member of the Cougars first-team, after signing his first deal with the club at just 16 years old back in 2010 on the back of a breakthrough year in the reserves grade.

 Despite signing his first professional contract with the club, he would have to wait three years before making his first-team debut in defeat at the Batley Bulldogs on the opening day of the 2013 Championship season.

 From there, the back row forward would never look back and firmly established himself as a regular in the first team under three different coaches.

 In the nine seasons that have followed his debut, Lynam has gone onto make 134 appearances, scoring 39 tries, and was member of the side that lifted the 2016 iPro Sport Cup in Blackpool.

 This also included a standout season in 2015, when after U-turning on his decision to move to Australia, Josh would score 13 tries as the Cougars narrowly missed out on promotion and saw him included in the League One Team of the Season.

 The Rugby Football League would also recognise his loyalty to the club in 2018, by awarding ‘Lyny’ a testimonial year, which concluded in November 2021 after an 18-month postponement caused by the Covid-19 pandemic.